dankeboy36/trbr/README.md

 ### Decode Coredump Files

-TraceBreaker supports decoding coredump files using the `--coredump-mode (-c)` option.
-When this option is enabled, you should provide the coredump file path using the `--input (-i)` option.
+TraceBreaker supports decoding coredump files using the `-c, --coredump-mode` option.
+When this option is enabled, you should provide the coredump file path using the `-i, --input` option.

 This mode allows you to decode coredump data instead of standard backtrace input.